arkanis/lisp.c/README.md

 - `time ruby1.8 samples/fib.rb` → cpu 1.962s (AST interpreter)
 - `time ruby1.9.1 samples/fib.rb` → cpu 0.371s (Bytecode VM)

-Therefore the current lisp.c bytecode VM is about as fast as the old Ruby 1.8 AST interpereter which is still used for large amounts of Ruby code.
+Therefore the current lisp.c bytecode VM is about as fast as the old Ruby 1.8 AST interpreter which is still used for large amounts of Ruby code.
 However this is just one test case and one specific algorithm with strong emphasis on function calling overhead.

 # Known problems